seejwy/skapi-doc/user-account/README.md

 });

 ```
+In this example, the `fetchOptions` object includes `fetchMore: true` and `limit: 100`.
+This allows the `getUsers()` method to fetch the next batch of 100 users on each execution until the end of the list is reached.

 :::danger WARNING
 When using the `fetchMore` parameter, you must check if the response's `endOfList` is `true` before making the next call. `getUsers()` will continue making API calls even if there are no more results resulting in significantly higher costs.